vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

 The vendor, name and version trio is unique for each external endpoint.

 - **enabled** - true/false (a user provided field) - whether the external endpoint is enabled or not
 - **rootUrl** - String - the external endpoint which requests will be redirected to.
 The rootUrl must be a valid URL of https protocol.
-In order for Cloud Director to be able to connect to the external endpoint its server certificate has to be trusted in Cloud Director's system organization.
+In order for VMware Cloud Director to be able to connect to the external endpoint its server certificate has to be trusted in VMware Cloud Director's system organization.

 #### Enabled vs disabled external endpoints

 If the external endpoint is not enabled, requests will not be routed to it for processing.
-Cloud Director acts as if the endpoint does not exist.
+VMware Cloud Director acts as if the endpoint does not exist.
 An external endpoint must be disabled before being deleted.

 ### Authorization of custom URL requests

-Requests made to custom URL requests in Cloud Director which proxy requests to an external endpoint can be made by any valid Cloud Director user.
+Requests made to custom URL requests in VMware Cloud Director which proxy requests to an external endpoint can be made by any valid VMware Cloud Director user.

-Requests made to `/ext-api` based custom URLs will use the `Authorization` header of the request to authenticate the user in Cloud Director.
+Requests made to `/ext-api` based custom URLs will use the `Authorization` header of the request to authenticate the user in VMware Cloud Director.

-Requests made to `/ext-ui` based custom URLs will use the `vcloud_jwt` Cookie of the request to authenticate the user in Cloud Director.
+Requests made to `/ext-ui` based custom URLs will use the `vcloud_jwt` Cookie of the request to authenticate the user in VMware Cloud Director.

 ### Building an API extension via HTTP (HTTP Transparent Proxy)

 #### Registering a new external endpoint

-The first thing you need to do to build an API extension via HTTP is to register the extension in Cloud Director by registering an external endpoint.
+The first thing you need to do to build an API extension via HTTP is to register the extension in VMware Cloud Director by registering an external endpoint.

 Registering an external endpoint is done with the following API call ([more info](#external-endpoint)):